simply-simpy/ng-book-2-concepts/README.md

 update:

-`update map object and packages object in systemjs.config.js to point to proper directory`
+`update map object in systemjs.config.js to point to proper directory`

 run: